What is spirit?

 Furthermore, there is another objection that a mental substance impacting the physical substance would violate the law of conservation of energy and thus it would contradict principles of physics.

-A Solution to the Mind-Body Problems in Shinto Philosophy
+Japanese Psychic's Solution to the Mind-Body Problem

 I saw the assassination of Hara in the spirit world.